TrackLab/parentToNearestBone/README.md

 # parentToNearestBone
-Blender addon to parent objects to the nearest bone 0.8
+**Blender addon to parent objects to the nearest bone**

+**Version**: 1.0

+## Installation Instructions
-1. download the addon using the green button and then download .zip or go to the release section
+1. **Download** the addon using the green button and then download the `.zip` file or go to the release section.
-2. Install and activate the addon inside Blender 3+
+2. **Install and activate** the addon inside Blender 3+.
-3. select one or more objects, and an Armature, with the Armature as active object
+3. **Select** one or more objects, and an Armature, with the Armature as the active object.
-4. Goto to Object->Parent->Parent to nearest Bone
+4. Go to `Object -> Parent -> Parent to nearest Bone`.
-5. enjoy
+5. **Enjoy!**

-Notes:
+## Features
-* Now it will parent the object based on the bone's center, and the geometric center of each object.
-It's done this way to avoid some errors triggered by the former method (bone's head vs object origin)
+- Parents objects based on the bone's center and the geometric center of each object to avoid errors.
-* Now there should be no problem with "Y" joints.
-Please report if you find one.
+- Ensures no issues with "Y" joints.
+Please report if you find any.
+- Each object is parented to one (and only one) bone.

+## Usage Notes
-* Keep in mind that each object will get parented to one (and only one) bone.
-This addon parents each discrete object to one discrete bone.
-Many objects may get parented to the same object, of course, but not the other way.
-This means that for example, if you have symmetrical arms in a robot, you shoud make each arm a different object.
-You can't have one object for both arms with a mirror modifier, because the addon will fail to parent that object and throw an error.
+- **Symmetrical Objects**: For symmetrical parts like robot arms, ensure each arm is a different object.
+You can't parent one object for both arms if it has a mirror modifier; the addon will throw an error.
-* If you have objects with mirror modifiers, you an apply it (and separate objects) first manually, or using Walter Palladino's "Apply Mirror and Separate" addon: https://github.com/walterpalladino/applyMirrorAndSeparate
+- **Mirror Modifiers**: If you have objects with mirror modifiers, apply them (and separate objects) manually, or use Walter Palladino's "Apply Mirror and Separate" addon: [Apply Mirror and Separate](https://github.com/walterpalladino/applyMirrorAndSeparate).

-I'm not a developer, just a Blender user with some limited python skills, please be kind, this may indeed have errors.

-CALL FOR HELP:
-I couldn't register this operator into the "Ctl+P" operator, I couldn't find that menu bl_idname.
-If you know how to append this op there, please tell me! :-)
+## Disclaimer
+While I am familiar in Python, I am not familiar with Blenders coding.
+This add-on is a revised edit of the original, which did not work in Blender 4 anymore.

+## Call for Help
+If you encounter any issues or have improvements, please let me know!